lrodri/doc-es/source/manual/intro.rst

 ..
  Inside the top level function we declare a local function called :func:`sayHello` that defines the desired behavior.
 This function is decorated with an :func:`always` decorator that has a delay  object as its parameter.
 The meaning is that the function will be executed whenever the specified delay interval has expired.

 Dentro de la función de  nivel superior declaramos una función local llamada :func:`sayHello` que define el comportamiento deseado.
-Esta función está decorada con un decorador :func:`always` que tiene un objeto retardo como su parámetro.
-El significado es que la función será ejecutada en el caso que el intervalo de retardo halla expirado.
+Esta función está decorada con un decorador :func:`always` que tiene como parámetro un objeto retardo.
+El significado es que la función será ejecutada en el caso que el intervalo de retardo especificado halla expirado.

 ..
  Behind the curtains, the :func:`always` decorator creates a Python *generator* and reuses the name of the decorated function for it.
  Generators are the fundamental objects in MyHDL, and we will say much more about them further on.

-Tras bambalinas, el decorador
-`always()`
-crea un *generador* Python y reutiliza el nombre de la función decorada para ella.
+Tras bambalinas, el decorador `always()` crea un *generador* Python y reutiliza el nombre de la función decorada para ella.
 Los generadores son objetos fundamentales en MyHDL, diremos mucho más sobre ellos en el futuro.

 ..
  Finally, the top level function returns the local generator.
 This is the simplest case of the basic MyHDL code pattern to define the contents of a hardware module.
 We will describe the general case further on.

-Finalmente, la función de nivel superior retorna el generador loca.
-Esto es el caso más simple en el patrón de código de MyHDL para definir el contenido de un módulo de hardware.
+Finalmente, la función de nivel superior retorna el generador local.
+Esto es el caso más simple en la plantilla de código de MyHDL para definir el contenido de un módulo de hardware.
 Describiremos el caso general más adelante.

 ..
  In MyHDL, we create an *instance* of a hardware module by calling the corresponding function.
 In the example, variable ``inst`` refers to an instance of :func:`HelloWorld`.
 To simulate the instance, we pass it as an argument to a :class:`Simulation` object constructor.
 We then run the simulation for the desired amount of timesteps.

-En MyHDL, creamos una *instancia* de un módulo de hardware invocando la función correspondiente .
+En MyHDL, creamos una *instancia* de un módulo de hardware invocando la función correspondiente.
 En el ejemplo la variable ``inst`` se refiere a una instancia de :func:`HellowWorld`.
 Para simular la instancia la pasamos como un argumento al objeto constructor :class:`Simulation`.
-Entonces corremos la simulación para la cantidad deseada de intervalos de tiempo.
+Entonces ejecutamos la simulación para la cantidad deseada de intervalos de tiempo.